parasomni/python-home-server/README.md

 Setup:

-- at first we have to create three files called 'key.txt', 'token.txt' and 'valid_token.txt' by running the setup.py script. the key file is very important because it includes the private key for the encryption. token.txt stores the user token which is neccessary to authenticate to the server. valid_token.txt is a collection of valid tokens allowed to access the server.
+- at first we have to create two files called 'key.txt' and 'token.txt' by running the setup.py script. the key file is very important because it includes the private key for the encryption. token.txt stores the user token which is neccessary to authenticate to the server.
+Add the token to a file calles valid_token.txt.
+It is a collection of valid tokens allowed to access the server.
   All user tokens must be stored in valid_tokens.txt

 - next step is to setup the directories for the users.
 In line 263 of u-s-b.py